AdityaSinghShekhawat/Web-Scraping-plus-Sentiment-Analysis-Using-NLP/README.md

 * streamlit == 0.86.0

 # Working:-
-1. Take whole html page with the help of "request" library.
+1. Take whole HTML page with the help of "request" library.
-2. Take neccesary data from URL like Customer name, Date, Ratings, Title, Reviews.
+2. Take necessary data from URL like Customer name, Date, Ratings, Title, Reviews.
 3. Evaluate sentiment of each review using "vader_lexicon" present in "nltk" library.
-4. Take mean of all sentiments and evaluate "Overall Sentiment" of product.
+4. Take the mean of all sentiments and evaluate "Overall Sentiment" of the product.

 # Limitations:-
 1. It only selects maximum of first 1000 reviews as increasing number of reviews also increases computation time.
-2. Some types of amazon url are not supported.
+2. Some types of Amazon URL are not supported.
-3. Sentiment recognition is done using Vader lexicon which has accuracy 72%.
+3. Sentiment recognition is done using Vader lexicon, which has accuracy 72%.

 # Future Work:-
-1. Add support of all type of amazon url.
+1. Add support to all type of Amazon URL.
-1. Give a print option so that user can print whole data frame.
+2. Give a print option so that user can print whole data frame.
-2. Add spam report.
+3. Add spam report.